Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 So we have created two partiotions.
 Did you notice the type of this partition?
 It shows the type is Linux.
 But we want that first partition as Fat32.
 In linux systems when you create a partition the default partition type is ext3 (which is shown as Linux).

-### Formating partition
+## Chnaging the type of the partition

 Now lets change the first partition type to FAT32.
 But how do we do it?.
-Type m and search the for the command to change the partition type.
-Command ‘t’ is used to change the partition type.
-So type and press enter.
-It will ask for which partition we should change the type. press 1 for that.
-And then press “L” and check what are the available partition type.
+* Type m and search for the command to change the partition type.
+* Command ‘t’ is used to change the partition type.
+So type 't' and press enter.
+* Next it will ask for which partition to be selected for this operation.
+Give the partition numeber an input.
+In this case it is '1'.

-For FAT32 the hexcode is “c”.
+* Now to check the available partiton type press “L”.
+You will find out for FAT32 format, the hexcode is “c”.

 ![atl text](https://raw.githubusercontent.com/Vieshoth/vieshoth.github.io/master/images/part/hexcode.png)